Care & MaintenanceWe recommend storing your furniture indoor or covered areas during the off season or not in use for prolonged period.

-Please thoroughly clean all furniture and cushions before storage or put under the furniture cover.
+Please thoroughly clean all furniture and cushions before storage.

 For specific materials, please refer to the care and maintenance instruction below: